CMU-MCDS-Capstone-LLM/LSP-Repograph/README.md

   This significantly helps with providing better prompt to ai agent, because the agent can know what to put in input and what to expect from output

+- [ ] make the argument named, such as "find-ws-refs --type "

+- [ ] Support searching for "module usage"

 - [ ] When returning definition, besides location, we return extra information about the definition.

   Fuck, let's just return def loc + hover text, and nothing else.
-Too complicated to do it the ast way.

   When we find the location of definition with lsp, we use AST to parse the file containing def, and extract additional information